University requirements dictate 30 credit hours for the M.S. degree and 90 credit hours for the Ph.D. degree.

 - All accepted international students, for whom English is a second language, are required to take an English-as-a-Second-Language placement exam (LA005) upon their arrival on campus.
 Recommended ESL courses must be completed.

-- The ESE degree typically takes 2 years to complete but all work must be completed within five years.
+- The ESE degree typically takes 18 to 24 months to complete but all work must be completed within five years.

 University Requirements (complete details found in the Clarkson Catalog):

 - 90 credit hours minimum (beyond the B.S.), corresponding to a minimum to three academic years of full-time study, a minimum of nine course credits must be obtained at Clarkson.

 - A maximum of 30 credits (B grade or better) may be transferred from a Master’s degree towards the Ph.D. degree.
 Official transcripts must be provided before transfer credit is awarded (Complete Graduate Transfer Credit Request Form http://clarkson.edu/sas/forms/gradtransferfillable.pdf